 Course 1: Foundations of Cybersecurity

 So, Course 1.
 This is where it all started for me.
-I enrolled in the Google Cybersecurity Certification with only a small idea of what I was bound to learn, and an even vaguer sense of where this cybersecurity education is going to take me.
-I did already have a working knowledge of cybersecurity in general — I had to learn because I write tech and security figures strongly into technology.
+I enrolled in Coursera’s Google Cybersecurity Certification with only a small idea of what I was bound to learn.
+I also had but a vague sense of where this cybersecurity education is going to take me.
+What I did have was a working knowledge of cybersecurity in general because I write tech and security figures strongly into technology.
 At any rate, completing Course 1 of this program enhanced my understanding of IT security and then some.

 • Module 1: Welcome to the exciting world of cybersecurity!